This document presents several supported scenarios for using KioskForge. Actual samples are a work in progress.

 none = default, left = rotate left, flip = flip upside-down, right = rotate right. |

-NOTE: The current method of reloading the starting page, by terminating the web browser gracefully and restarting it, is far from optimal, a better solution may come up some day, but until then, this is, unfortunately, all that KioskForge offers.
+NOTE: The current method of reloading the starting page by gracefully terminating and restarting the web browser is far from optimal.
+A better solution may come up someday.

 You still need to supply values for all the other options that are